Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Introduction

 A simple grounding example is given by choosing $\zeta(v) =v+ \sgn(v) \delta$, with $\delta >0$.
 Then the right hand side of~\eqref{eq:intro2dresult} simply becomes $-\cUV g(0)/(6\pi \delta)$.
 The relevant $m$ to which it applies is also straightforwardly computable depending on the initial smearing function.
 We can, e.g., let $g$ be a Gaussian.
 Then the correction to the original smearing function, $h= m-g$, is given by~\eqref{eq:hvhva} and plotted in Fig.~\ref{fig:hvplot}.

 In Section \ref{sect:highd}, we adapt our methods to interacting CFTs in $d>2$ dimensions.
 By considering the monotonicity argument applied to `nearly null' strips, we derive an infinite family of \boundName[s] smeared over a causal diamond uniform in $d-2$ transverse directions.
-Again, to be specific, given a positive and localized function $g(u,v)$ of the lightcone coordinates, we derive \beq \boxed{ } \eeq where $\cT$ is the stress tensor two-point coefficient, and $\beta$ is a theory-dependent constant that we will define later. $\mc M$ is defined completely analogously as $m$ in our $d=2$ bound: it is a particular convolution of $g$ with a kernel associated to the modular Hamiltonian of a null strip and depends on the choice of $\zeta$.
+Again, to be specific, given a positive and localized function $g(v)$ of the lightcone coordinates, we derive \beq \boxed{ } \eeq where $\cT$ is the stress tensor two-point coefficient, and $\beta$ is a theory-dependent constant that we will define later. $\mc M$ is defined completely analogously as $m$ in our $d=2$ bound: it is a particular convolution of $g$ with a kernel associated to the modular Hamiltonian of a null strip and depends on the choice of $\zeta$.
 Its precise definition is given in \eqref{eq:Mdef}.
 The new ingredient in \eqref{eq:introhighdresult} in comparison to \eqref{eq:intro2dresult} is the additional function $\epsilon_u$, and that \eqref{eq:introhighdresult} applies when $\epsilon_u\ll1$.
-The origin of $\epsilon_u$ is a parameterization of how far away the `nearly null' strip regions in our derivation are from being truly null.
-We discuss relations of this new family of higher-dimensional \boundName[s] to the recently proposed {\it double smeared energy condition} (DSNEC) \cite{Fliss:2021gdz, Fliss:2021phs}.
+The origin of $\epsilon_u$ is a parameterization of how far away the `nearly null' strip regions (that appear at an intermediate step in our derivation) are from being truly null.
+The leading-order, non-positive-power terms in~\eqref{eq:introhighdresult} are zero or state-independent, but the linear order $\epsilon_u$ terms are state-dependent; our bound is approximately state-independent for small $\epsilon_u$.
 While the uniform transverse smearing imposes some limitations on the utility of our results (essentially introducing a divergent IR volume to the bound), to our knowledge, our results present both the first instances of QEIs derived taking the QNEC as an input, and the first QEIs in a large class of interacting theories in greater than two dimensions.
 We see this as a major step in addressing the existence of state-independent bounds on locally smeared energy density in generic interacting theories.